florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 # Virtual Machine setup

-The virtual machine used for the experiments is based on Ubuntu 19.10 Desktop.
+The virtual machine used for the experiments is based on Ubuntu 19.10 Desktop, Linux kernel 5.3.
 Updates are regularly installed to keep the system up to date.
 ASLR is permanently deactivated on the machine by issuing the command `echo "kernel.randomize_va_space = 0" | sudo tee /etc/sysctl.d/01-disable-aslr.conf`.